coar-notify/coar-notify.net/webroot/content/catalogue/workflows/repository-pci/10/index.md

 ---
-title: The repository accepts the decision and takes no further action
+title: The repository records the link to the endorsement
-description: If PCI sent a Reject notification in step 8 then the workflow ends here
+description: The repository records (and optionally displays) the link to the endorsement
 date: 2021-03-08
 type: workflows
 scope: left_node